With the cost of college rising each year, many families look to financial aid to help pay for their student’s education.

 CSS Profile must be completed every year as well.
 Once your student has logged in to their account with their username and password, they can download a printable application worksheet that will help them gather all the pertinent information for renewal.
 For the schools that require CSS Profile, your student’s eligibility for merit aid is directly tied to this form.

 If your student currently receives financial aid, the school will communicate directly with your student about procedures and deadlines for renewal.
 Information will also be available on the college or university’s Financial Aid Office webpage.

 529 savings accounts and financial aid

-You may already know that qualified distributions (payments) from parent- or student-owned 529s are not reported as income and are ignored by the FAFSA formula when calculating your EFC.
+You may know that qualified distributions (payments) from parent- or student-owned 529s are not reported as income and are ignored by the FAFSA formula when calculating your EFC.
 However, qualified distributions from 529s owned by a grandparent or third party count as untaxed student income on the FAFSA and can decrease your student’s financial aid.

 For this reason, in the past families were advised to hold off until the final year of college to tap into grandparent 529 accounts.
-Now, with prior-prior year tax information being used on the FAFSA, families can use grandparent or third party 529s to finance the last two years of college without it impacting FAFSA formulations and the student’s financial aid eligibility.
+Now, with the FAFSA collecting tax year information from two years prior to the academic year when the aid will be received, families can use grandparent or third party 529s to finance the last two years of college without it impacting FAFSA formulations and the student’s financial aid eligibility.

 More resources for college financial planning — click on the title to read: